el-mike/dogecrack/pitbull/README.md

 ```bash
 tmux a -t "pitbull"
 ```
 To see the live progress.
+You can also use [Attach](#attach) command described below.

 Btcrecover's output is continuously written to `progress_view.txt` file (including loading indicators).
 Refer to [Output](#output) to see how you can access it.